COUPLES

 Are you or your partner struggling with sex, porn, or infidelity?
 Have you found yourselves stuck in a cycle of feeling disconnected or having the same arguments?
 Do you sometimes think your partner does not “get it” and feel confused about how they process things?
 Underneath the conflict, we all want to feel heard, understood, and appreciated by our partner.
 We want to know that our partner has our back.

 Couples therapy does not mean your relationship is a failure - it is an investment into yourselves and your relationship.
 It is saying, “We matter and our relationship matters.”
-What a beautiful gift!
+What a beautiful gift.
 I create space and structure for you and your partner to communicate more openly and effectively as we work towards (re)building intimacy and connection.
+This is deep work, and I’m here to guide you through it.

 I can support you and your partner with: